 Place the chicken on one side of the sheet pan.
 Add 340g broccoli florets to the other side.
 Toss broccoli with 1 tbsp olive oil, 1/4 tsp salt, 1/4 tsp pepper, and optional garlic powder.

-Roast at 425F for 20 to 25 minutes.
-Chicken thighs need the full 20 to 25 minutes because they have more fat than breast, and that fat needs time to render, which is what makes the texture juicy rather than rubbery.
-Pull the chicken at exactly 165F (check the thickest thigh).
+Roast at 425°F / 220°C for 20 to 25 minutes.
+Pull the chicken at exactly 165°F / 74°C (check the thickest thigh with a meat thermometer).
 Broccoli is done when the edges are lightly charred, about 18 to 20 minutes.
 If broccoli finishes first, pull it from the pan and let the chicken run the remaining time.

 Let the chicken rest for 5 minutes before slicing.
 Resting lets the juices redistribute so they stay in the meat instead of running onto the cutting board.